rvnminers-A-and-N/docker-meowcoin/README.md

 # docker-meowcoin

-A dockerizaton of the meowcoin wallet, soon to include kawpowminer (to be named meowcoinminer) support from past associated ccminer with x16r support!
+A dockerizaton of the meowcoin wallet, soon to include kawpowminer (to be named meowcoinminer) support from past associated ccminer/x16r support!

 # Wallet